Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.Firewall.md

 online version: https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.ACR.Firewall/
 ---

-# Restrict network access
+# Restrict network access to container registries

 ## SYNOPSIS

-Restrict network access.
+Limit network access of container registries to only trusted clients.

 ## DESCRIPTION

-Azure Container Registry (ACR) allows you to restrict network access.
+Azure Container Registry (ACR) allows you to restrict network access to trusted clients and networks instead of any client.

-Network restriction can be implemented by firewall rules or private endpoints.
+Container registries using the Premium SKU can limit network access by setting firewall rules or using private endpoints.

-A container registry should accept explicitly allowed traffic only.

-However, no network access restriction can be used in scenarios that do not require network restriction such as distributing public container images.
+Firewall and private endpoints are not supported when using the Basic or Standard SKU.

+In general, network access should be restricted to harden against unauthorized access or exfiltration attempts.
+However may not be required when publishing and distributing public container images to external parties.

 ## RECOMMENDATION

-Consider restricting network access in scenarios that require explicitly allowed traffic only.
+Consider restricting network access to trusted clients to harden against unauthorized access or exfiltration attempts.

 ## EXAMPLES